Is Buying A House Overrated?

 In his classic book Irrational Exuberance, Shiller looked at the history of home prices going back as far as 1890.
 He found that they've gone up and down, but over the long haul, they've actually grown very little.
 Between 1890 and 2019, national housing prices grew by less than 0.6 percent per year (after accounting for inflation).
 That's pitiful!
 To put that number in perspective, the average real return of the S&P 500, the index of the stocks of the top 500 corporations in America, is about 7%.

-Shiller is not alone in finding home prices haven't climbed much over the long run.
+Shiller is not alone in finding that home prices haven't climbed much over the long run.
 Mostly that's because we've built more.
 That said, there is some evidence that across advanced countries, home prices have been trending upward since WWII, and that could be because development has slowed.

-So, Should I Be Renting?
+So, should I be renting?

 While the Case-Shiller index tracks national home prices, it does not track rents.
-A recent working paper by Òscar Jordà and other economists tracks the prices of major forms of wealth in 16 countries from 1870-2015, finding that when you incorporate the value of rent, homes look like a much better investment.
+A recent working paper by Òscar Jordà and other economists tracks the prices of major forms of wealth in 16 countries from 1870 to 2015, finding that when you incorporate the value of rent, homes look like a much better investment.
 Homes have a similar return to stocks, and the housing market also shows less volatility.
-In the U.S., the authors estimate, the total net return from a typical house, including rent, is about 6% per year in real terms, which is one percent less than the average return from the stock market.
+In the U.S., the authors estimate, the total net return from a typical house, including rent, is about 6% per year in real terms, which is one percentage point less than the average return from the stock market.

 The Case-Shiller index also doesn't measure other important things, like the pleasure you get from having your own little fiefdom, putting down roots in a neighborhood, building a community or being free from an awful landlord.
 Homes also come with tax benefits and force you to save, which can be helpful for the many of us who need motivation.